 Torsion occurs in 1 in 4000 men less than 25 years old.
-It has a bimodal distribution with 65% of cases occurring during puberty due to hormone induced changes in size.
+It has a bimodal distribution.
+65% of cases occur during puberty due to hormone-induced changes in size.

 10% of cases occur in boys under one year of age.
 Some of these torsions may have occurred before delivery!

 An undescended testis is at increased risk of torsion as is a testicle subjected to trauma.